 • Deductible period: Until you meet your Part D deductible, you will pay the full negotiated price for your covered prescription drugs.
 Once you have met the deductible, the plan will begin to cover the cost of your drugs.
 While deductibles can vary from plan to plan, no plan’s deductible can be higher than $545 in 2024, and some plans have no deductible.

 • Initial coverage period: After you meet your deductible, your plan will help pay for your covered prescription drugs.
 Your plan will pay some of the cost, and you will pay a copayment or coinsurance.
 How long you stay in the initial coverage period depends on your drug costs and your plan’s benefit structure.
 For most plans in 2024, the initial coverage period ends after you have accumulated $5,030 in total drug costs.
+In 2025, the initial coverage period ends after you have accumulated $2,000 in out-of-pocket drug costs.
+Out-of-pocket costs include what you pay for covered drugs during the deductible phase and in copays/coinsurance.
+After $2,000 in out-of-pocket costs, you enter catastrophic coverage and pay $0 for covered drugs for the rest of the year.

 • Note: Total drug costs include the amount you and your plan have paid for your covered drugs.

 • Coverage gap: After your total drug costs reach a certain amount ($5,030 for most plans), you enter the coverage gap, also known as the donut hole.
 The donut hole closed for all drugs in 2020, meaning that when you enter the coverage gap you will be responsible for 25% of the cost of your drugs.
 In the past, you were responsible for a higher percentage of the cost of your drugs.
 Although the donut hole has closed, you may still see a difference in cost between the initial coverage period and the donut hole.
 For example, if a drug’s total cost is $100 and you pay your plan’s $20 copay during the initial coverage period, you will be responsible for paying $25 (25% of $100) during the coverage gap.
+Beginning in 2025, this coverage phase will be eliminated, and you will enter catastrophic coverage after meeting the $2,000 out-of-pocket cap.

 • Your deductible